 Workplace application – The workplace application KPI is designed to measure whether there is evidence of the employee applying the newly learned skill or knowledge gain in the workplace.

 Individual behavior change – The individual behavior change KPI measures whether the employee’s behavior has changed due to a training and development program reflecting the corporate culture and goals.

 Team behavior change – The team behavior change KPI is designed to measure whether the team is working together more coherently and more effectively after attending a training program.

 Meeting goals or targets – The meeting goals or targets post-training KPI measures the individual employee or team performance against predefined goals or targets.
 This metric is tracked over time (3, 6, and 9 months) post learning to monitor the impact of the training program.

 Cost of training – The cost of training KPI measures the cost of a training program per attendee.
 This is an internal training department measurement.
 In high turnover organizations, lowering the cost per student of training per employee or attendee can be used as an effectiveness measurement.

 Revenue generation – The revenue generation KPI measures the company revenue generated as a direct and indirect consequence of employee training.
 If the organization shows an increase in revenue after the training program, it is due to the training.
 A new income generation venture is the best time to measure this KPI.

 Instructor performance – The instructor performance metric measures how well the instructor has performed during the training.
 Aspects evaluated include the instructor’s presentation skills, knowledge of the subject, projection of organizational values, and adherence to instructional guidelines.
 Both employees or trainees can assess the instructor.

 End-user satisfaction – End-user satisfaction measures the effectiveness of the training program.
 The training’s effectiveness can be tracked straight after the training has ended, then 30 and 60 days afterward.

 Assistant Training Manager Job Responsibilities

 Analyze customer satisfaction reports and quality reports periodically to identify the training needs.

 Designing and developing training programs.

 Develop and deliver training on account of issues/areas recommended by the Client in e-mails/conference calls.

 Drive design, development, and delivery of all ongoing, new-hire, re-training, and other programs and allocating resources required for the same.

 Evaluate/Analyze and identify training needs to meet account/program objectives.

 Monitor and control all account-related training activities (planning and execution) on the site by the trainers.

 Planning and assessment of training programs.

 Provide timely feedback on all account training and instructional design to the trainers.

 Research and experiment of new processes/systems to improve training function.

 Responsible for an assessment of client training requests and implementation.

 Review and monitor all account training activities by trainers.

 Review existing New Hire Certification/re-certification/quizzing processes frequently and measure effectiveness.

 To participate in all relevant client calls and take the learning forward in training module development.

 Training Feedback Analysis for continual improvement in training function.

 Training and Development Officer Job Responsibilities

 Assist in the review and development of policies and procedures as and when required.

 Coordinate with HR for employee inductions, including review and development to ensure the accuracy and relevance of the program.

 Demonstrate a positive attitude and continuous improvement methodology across all aspects of this role.

 Design, coordinate and deliver internal training programs in consultation with the People and Performance Manager and/or departmental managers.

 Develop training support documentation as required.

 Ensure all work is carried out in a professional and safe manner.

 Ensure the accurate and timely implementation and maintenance of training records in consultation with other Human Resources personnel.

 In consultation with the People and Performance, the Manager recommends and coordinates the provision of specialized external training as required.

 Participate in external audits as and when required.

 Participate in the development, review, and monitoring of the Annual Training Matrix.

 Training Coordinator Job Responsibilities

 Conduct training assessments and identify skills or knowledge gaps that need to be addressed.

 Design and develop training programs (outsourced and/or in-house).

 Design, prepare and order educational aids and materials.

-- Maintain updated curriculum database and training records.
+Maintain updated curriculum database and training records.